ratnamu/aws-websecurity/README.md

     Procedure:
-      1) Procure instances of AWS EC2 machines for deployment
+      a) Procure instances of AWS EC2 machines for deployment
-      2) One server is configured as ansible host by installing ansible and writing the playbooks and configuring the ssh login`
+      b) One server is configured as ansible host by installing ansible and writing the playbooks and configuring the ssh login`
-      3) Playbook does the following
+      c) Playbook does the following
           GIT checkout of the ansible playbook [ in common role of playbook] Install apache
           Modify the httpd.conf file as per the template, store the template and modify as per the dns_name